Class of 2025

 The At Home in MN Living Learning Community (LLC) is a community within Territorial Hall that gives eligible first-year, out-of-state students the option to live together in a dedicated area of the hall.

-If you have any questions, please contact Orientation & Transition Experiences at firstname.lastname@example.org or 612-624-1979.
+If you have any questions, please contact Orientation & Transition Experiences at firstname.lastname@example.org or 612-624-1979

 Freshman Seminars are designed specifically to enhance the first-year experience, and a great way for new students to start their university career.
 Each seminar is taught by a faculty member and is limited to 20 students.
 Freshman Seminars allow first-year students to interact in a smaller setting, connect with a faculty member, and become involved in a unique area of study.
-Freshmen seminars are offered both fall and spring semesters.
+Freshman seminars are offered both fall and spring semesters.